lukewolcott/InteractiveJPDwB/README.md

 ## Screenshots and screencast

-For a demonstration, check out the repo file **screenshots.html** to see a screencast of InteractiveJPDwB and its main features, along with screenshots and explanations.
+For a demonstration, check out http://forthelukeofmath.com/InteractiveJPDwB/screenshots.html to see a screencast of InteractiveJPDwB and its main features, along with screenshots and explanations.
+The screenshots are also in a folder in this repo.

 ## How do I use InteractiveJPDwB?